-The two main biological control agents are CACTOBLASTIS (left) and COCHINEAL (attached to a pad of prickly pear, right).
-The two are entirely different: cactoblastis (Cactoblastis cactorum) is a black and yellow striped "grub" that tunnels into and devours the inside of the plant.
-Cochineal (Dactylopius spp.) on the other hand, attaches to the outside of the plant, eventually attaching itself to the plant and (like we think of a mosquito) inserts its mouthpiece and extracts the moisture out of the plant.
+As you can see, the two are entirely different: cactoblastis (Cactoblastis cactorum) in its larvae stage is a black and yellow striped "grub".
+It tunnels into and devours the inside of the prickly pear plant.
+Cochineal (Dactylopius spp.) on the other hand, crawls around on the outside of the plant, eventually attaching itself to the plant and (like we think of a mosquito) inserts its mouthpiece to extract the moisture out of the plant.
 They then cover themselves with a distinctive, white, waxy web.
 More information available on our cochineal webpage.

 THE CACTOBLASTIS SUCCESS STORY